PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/5 Recap.md

 They enter a secret basement area that contains a sealed large metal door.
 - They are forced to answer a question about the CotSF, and after searching for the answers in the library, they are granted passage.
-- They find the teleportation circle, and Geralt steps on it, arriving
+- They find the teleportation circle, and Geralt steps on it, arriving at the kogs ritual location
+- "Rob" reveals he is a doppleganger and 4 shapeshifting grilps reveal themselves, and engage in battle with the party.
+- A hellhound slides down